-The program provides buyers who have student debt of at least $1,000 with up to 15% of the home purchase price to pay off their outstanding student debt.
+The program provides buyers who have student debt of at least $1,000 with up to 15% of the home purchase price to pay off their outstanding student debt, up to $30,000.
 The entirety of the student debt must be paid off by the time of the home purchase.
 If your total student debt is more than 15% of your home purchase price, you’re expected to make up the difference on your own to fully pay off the debt prior to closing.

 City and County Loan Programs and Down Payment Assistance

 In addition to what the state of Maryland offers first-time homebuyers, there are numerous loan and down payment assistance programs available through city and county governments.
 In many cases, these programs operate in conjunction with the Maryland Mortgage Program, offering additional assistance to the same eligible homebuyers.

 You may be able to find program information through an online search of your city or county and “first-time homebuyer programs.”
 Loan officers or your local HUD-approved housing counseling agency can also be helpful resources.